solvia-labs/solvia/docs/src/running-validator/validator-info.md

 ## Keybase

-Including a Keybase username allows client applications \(like the Solana Network Explorer\) to automatically pull in your validator public profile, including cryptographic proofs, brand identity, etc. To connect your validator pubkey with Keybase:
+Including a Keybase username allows client applications \(like the Solvia Network Explorer\) to automatically pull in your validator public profile, including cryptographic proofs, brand identity, etc. To connect your validator pubkey with Keybase: